 I am pleased to share my work with you and hope that you, too, find something that “strikes a chord” about the beauty of the world around us.

-Join us at our Featured Artist Reception at the Gateway Art Gallery on Friday, June 3, 5:00 – 7:00
+The Featured Artist Reception at the Gateway Art Gallery was on Friday, June 3 from 5:00 – 7:00 pm.